christopherBelter/textmining/README.md

     newData <- merge(theData, docTopics, by.x = "pmid", by.y = "id", all.x = TRUE)
     newData <- merge(newData, topicList, by.x = "pmid", by.y = "id", all.x = TRUE)
     write.csv(newData, file = "clustered_data.csv")

+We can then get the number of documents per topic with the plyr count() function, as before.

+    pubsPerTopic <- count(newData$primaryTopic)
+    pubsPerTopic

 Obviously there are lots of other things that we could do with this data set, but this gives you an idea of what's possible and some of the basic code to get you there.